-CVSA Workshops - Attendance at CVSA Workshops allows the state to participate in committees, exchange information with other states, interact with FMCSA staff, and bring back information and training to enable Michigan's program to stay up-to-date and consistent with CVSA OOS criteria and federal requirements as well as work toward uniform enforcement of motor carrier and hazmat safety regulations.
+CVSA Workshops - Attendance at CVSA Workshops allows the state to participate in committees, exchange information with other states, interact with FMCSA staff, and bring back information and training to enable Michigan's program to stay up-to-date and consistent with CVSA OPS criteria and federal requirements as well as work toward uniform enforcement of motor carrier and housemaid safety regulations.
 The following positions attend the spring and fall conferences and take an active role in the conference.
+Of the nine committee members listed below, four will be attending the Spring and Fall Conferences

 - 1. Captain Represents Michigan at Region III meetings - 2.
-Inspector Alternate voting member for Captain
+Inspector Alternate voting member for Captain, Enforcement Modernization Committee